jenkinsci/docker/README.md

 docker run -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts-jdk21
 ```

-NOTE: read the section [_Connecting agents_](#connecting-agents) below for the role of the `50000` port mapping.
+NOTE: Read the section [_Connecting agents_](#connecting-agents) below for the role of the `50000` port mapping.
-NOTE: read the section [_DNS Configuration_](#dns-configuration) in case you see the message "This Jenkins instance appears to be offline."
+NOTE: Read the section [_DNS Configuration_](#dns-configuration) in case you see the message "This Jenkins instance appears to be offline."

 This will store the workspace in `/var/jenkins_home`.
 All Jenkins data lives in there - including plugins and configuration.
-You will probably want to make that an explicit volume so you can manage it and attach to another container for upgrades :
+You will probably want to make that an explicit volume so you can manage it and attach to another container for upgrades:

 ```
 docker run -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts-jdk21